YaraSco/mlazure-project-3/README.md

 ### Results
 *TODO*: What are the results you got with your automated ML model?
 What were the parameters of the model?
 How could you have improved it?

 We submit the Automated ML experiment and wait until it is completed.
-The figure bellow describes the status of each model.
+The figure bellow describes the status of each model in the `RunDetails` widget.
 <img src="./starter_file/screenshots/automl_widgets_1.PNG">

-Also, we have an overview of the different values of MAPE obtained by each model.
+Also, we have an overview of different values of MAPE obtained by each model.
 <img src="./starter_file/screenshots/automl_widgets_2.PNG">